Same-sex marriage in Guam: Proposed legislation

-Licensing same-sex marriage
+Aguero v.
+Calvo ruling

 On April 8, 2015, a lesbian couple were refused a marriage license by the Department of Public Health and Social Services.
 The next day, the editorial board of the Pacific Daily News endorsed the legalization of same-sex marriage in Guam.
 Attorney General Elizabeth Barrett-Anderson endorsed the Department's refusal, but when later asked if Guam law violated the Fourteenth Amendment said: "Good question.
 I can't comment".
 The couple filed a lawsuit challenging the territory's refusal to grant them a marriage license, Aguero v.
 Calvo, in the District Court of Guam on April 13.

 On April 15, 2015, Attorney General Barrett-Anderson ordered Guam officials to begin licensing same-sex marriages.
-Barrett-Anderson issued a directive to the Department of Public Health and Social Services to immediately process applications for marriage licenses from same-sex couples, instructing that same-sex applicants be treated "with dignity and equality under the Constitution".
-She cited the decision of the Ninth Circuit Court of Appeals in Latta v.
+Barrett-Anderson issued a directive to the Department of Public Health and Social Services to immediately begin processing marriage applications from same-sex couples, instructing that same-sex applicants be treated "with dignity and equality under the Constitution".
+She cited the decision of the Ninth Circuit in Latta v.
 Otter, which is controlling precedent on federal courts in Guam.
 However, Governor Eddie Calvo responded the next day by questioning the legal basis for Barrett-Anderson's memorandum.
 He suggested same-sex marriage licensing should wait until the U.S. Supreme Court ruled on a case before it.
-Governor Calvo said the question of marriage should be addressed by the Legislature or voters of Guam, and the acting head of the Guam Department of Public Health and Social Services said his office would not accept applications from same-sex couples seeking marriage licenses for the time being.
+Governor Calvo said the question of marriage should be addressed by the Legislature or voters of Guam, and the acting head of the Department of Public Health and Social Services said his office would not accept applications from same-sex couples seeking marriage licenses for the time being.

 On May 8, the Chief Judge of the District Court of Guam, Frances Tydingco-Gatewood, denied the defendants' request to delay proceedings pending action by the U.S. Supreme Court in related cases.
 She set a briefing schedule and scheduled a hearing for June 5.
 On June 5, Judge Tydingco-Gatewood issued a ruling striking down Guam's statutory ban on same-sex marriage.
 The ruling was issued immediately after the court proceedings and went into effect on Tuesday, June 9.
 Same-sex marriages became performable and recognized in the U.S. territory from that date.
 Attorneys representing the government said in a May 18 court filing that "should a court strike current Guam law, they would respect and follow such a decision".

-On June 9, 2015, Loretta M. Pangelinan, 28, and Kathleen M. Aguero, 29, were the first of several same-sex couples to receive a marriage license in the territory's capital, Hagåtña.
-The first couple to marry was Deasia Johnson of Killeen, Texas and Nikki Dismuke of New Orleans, Louisiana, who married each other in a brief ceremony in the office of Public Health Director James Gillan on the morning on June 9, 2015, the day the island territory became the United States' first overseas territory to recognize same-sex marriage.
+On June 9, 2015, Loretta Pangelinan, 28, and Kathleen Aguero, 29, plaintiffs in Aguero, were the first of several same-sex couples to receive a marriage license in the territory's capital, Hagåtña.
+The first couple to marry was Deasia Johnson of Killeen, Texas and Nikki Dismuke of New Orleans, Louisiana, who were married in a brief ceremony in the office of Public Health Director James Gillan on the morning on June 9, the day the island became the United States' first overseas territory to recognize same-sex marriage.